Jennie Garth: 2014–present: Memoir and her own reality television show

 On February 18, 2014, it was announced that production had started on The Jennie Garth Project, a ten-episode reality television series that aired on HGTV.
 It chronicled Garth as she renovated a home in Hollywood Hills, California for herself and her three children.

 Garth released a memoir entitled Deep Thoughts from a Hollywood Blonde with Emily Heckman on April 1, 2014.
 On May 3, 2017, Garth launched MomGiftBox.com, "an online subscription box of products to indulge, inspire and pamper moms with every purchase benefiting a charity."
 Garth collaborated with Dune Jewelry and launched Travelling Heart Collection in February 2018.

+In 2019, Garth reunited with her original Beverly Hills, 90210 castmates Shannen Doherty, Jason Priestley, Ian Ziering, Gabrielle Carteris, Brian Austin Green, and Tori Spelling for BH90210, which was a six-episode series in which the cast played heightened, fictionalized versions of themselves.
+The series aired in August and September 2019 and was canceled after one season.

 In November 2020, Garth began a podcast titled 9021OMG with Beverly Hills, 90210 co-star Tori Spelling, where the two, along with TV and radio personality Sisanie Villaclara, share memories from their time on the show.
 In February 2021, Garth won $168,000 on ABC's Celebrity Wheel of Fortune.
 Garth donated the money to Central Illinois Foodbank in Springfield, Illinois.

 On July 29, 2024, Garth launched a clothing line, "Me by Jennie Garth", on QVC.